grpc/proposal/A59-audit-logging.md

 The authorization policy is backed by two RBAC filters, so the audit logger configurations will be duplicated in both generated RBAC filters.
-How the audit condition gets translated into two conditions in those RBACs is less straightforward and is explained below.
+How the audit condition gets translated into two conditions in those RBACs is less straightforward and so is explained below.

 First of all, note that the RBAC with `DENY` is placed before the RBAC with `ALLOW`.
-We assume users will want to audit one particular RPC once if the condition is met.
+We assume users will want to audit one particular RPC exactly once if the condition is met.

 If users want to audit on deny, then both of the RBACs will have `ON_DENY` as the audit condition.
 The `ALLOW` RBAC will not be evaluated so audit logging